-Pick a team and tell us: Which side are you on?
+Pick a team and decide for yourself—which side are you on?

 Sofia Jasmine Sheth is the director of audience development at Clique Media Group, MyDomaine’s parent company, and regularly travels interstate for business and leisure.
 You’d never catch her at an airport (or in life) in Ugg boots or—god forbid—sweatpants.